EXPLORATION OF MANLY & PORT JACKSON

 © Arthur Phillip Chapter of Fellowship of First Fleeters 2020-

-Header image: Manly Ferry on Sydney Harbour, approaching Manly Cove.
+Header image: Manly Ferries on Sydney Harbour, crossing paths on their route to Manly Cove.
 Manly wharf was built in 1855 and millions of visitors use the ferry service each day, drawn by the slogan of yesteryear - Seven miles from Sydney, one thousand miles from care.